Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 Testing PHP

-The first PHP script you create should call the phpinfo function, as this function allows you to test that your PHP distribution is working correctly.
-The phpinfo function displays extensive configuration information about PHP and the system on which PHP is running.
+Create a PHP script that calls the phpinfo function. phpinfo tests whether your PHP distribution is working correctly.
+The function displays extensive configuration information about PHP and the system on which PHP is running.
 To create this PHP script, you need to do something like this:

 1. Create a file called phpinfo.php.